Cervical Smear Tests: What Women Need to Know – English version

 The National Cervical Screening Programme

-- ready availability of records to you, your smear taker and the laboratory reading your tests
+- ready availability of records to you, your smear taker and the laboratory analysing your tests

-- automatic reminder letters when you are overdue for having a cervical smear test
+- automatic reminder letters if you are overdue for having a cervical smear test

 - checks to ensure the right follow-up after an abnormal smear test